gangdong/gangdong.github.io/_posts/2019-05-03-Python-pack.markdown

 sidebar: true
 about: true
 author: david.dong
-description: This article introduced Python struct.pack() method.
+description: This article introduced the Python struct.pack() method.
 keywords: Python/
 ---
 Python uses `struct.pack()` to pack python data type into binary data (byte stream), which means convert a value to a string based on the format.

-Because there is no byte type in Python, here the string is actually equivalent to byte stream, or byte array.
+Because there is no byte type in Python, where the string is equivalent to a byte stream, or byte array.

 {% include toc.html %}